efrenlopezm/al-folio/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

 ¡Hola!
-I am a Geospatial Computer Science Ph.D. student at <a href="https://tamucc.edu/" target="blank">Texas A&M University-Corpus Christi</a> in Corpus Christi, Texas.
+I am a Geospatial Computer Science Ph.D. student at <a href="https://tamucc.edu/" target="blank">Texas A&M University-Corpus Christi</a> working under the supervision of <a href="https://carlosrubiomedrano.com/" target="blank">Dr. Carlos Rubio-Medrano</a>.

 My research interests are Cyber-physical Systems security, Network Security, and the security of drones and UAVs.